Council Elections 2020

 The next election will be run as a postal vote, and ballot packs are expected to be mailed out by the Victorian Electoral Commission (VEC) between October 5 and 7.

-Enrolment for this election will close at 4pm on Friday 28 August 2020.
+Enrolment for this election closed at 4pm on Friday 28 August 2020.
 For more information on enrolling for local council elections please refer to the Enrolling for local council elections page of the VEC website.

 If you are not currently enrolled on the electoral role for Surf Coast Shire, but are still eligible to vote in the council election due to property ownership or occupancy, you will need to enrol before you can vote.